 Airy Core allows its users to process messaging data from a variety of sources, which are integrated via source providers.
 Users connect sources via channels.
 Once the channel is connected, Airy Core ingests source data and transforms them into conversations, contacts, and messages.

-This document aims to provide an high-level overview of the Airy Core technical vocabulary.
-It provides definition of the most important terms used both in the code and in the rest of the documentation.
+This document aims to provide a high-level overview of the Airy Core technical vocabulary.
+It provides definitions of the most important terms used both in the code and in the rest of the documentation.

 Our Avro schemas provide a machine readable up-to-date version of our backend data model.
 If you are looking for details like null constraints and such, the Avro schemas folder is the right place.
 Furthermore, it is worth underlining that the Avro data model and glossary do not correspond exactly.
 The former is the exact machine representation of the data we store and the latter is a conceptual artifact we created to discuss and solve problems.

 A channel represents a connection between a source and the Airy Core Platform.

 A message wraps the data that is being transferred from and to the source with metadata.
 By definition, the data is source dependent.
 It can be plain text, or rich media like videos or sound, images, or templates.

 Indicates whether the message was sent by a contact or not.

 contentstring Immutable string version of the ingested content.

 offsetlong sequence number of message within a conversation

 sourcestring source that ingested the message